Average height for Abelian sandpiles and the looping constant on Sierpinski graphs: Introduction

 \section{Introduction}

 The Abelian sandpile model has its origins in \cite{btw}, where it was first introduced by Bak, Tang and Wiesenfeld as a model of self-organized criticality.
 Later on, Dhar \cite{dhar-burning} generalized the model to arbitrary finite graphs and called it \emph{the Abelian sandpile model}.
 He also investigated the algebraic structure of addition operators and described an one-to-one correspondence between the set of recurrent sandpiles and the set of spanning trees of the underlying graph; this correspondence is known under the name burning bijection or burning algorithm.
 The model has since seen impressive progress on different state spaces, mostly on Euclidean lattices, where some of the hypotheses stemming from simulations of physicists have been meanwhile proven.
 See \cite{abelian-sandpile-desc} for an excellent survey on this matter.
 Other state spaces have not received the same amount of attention, and many questions still remain open.
-For instance, physicists have made predictions about the behaviour of the Abelian sandpile model on the Sierpi\'nski graph more than 20 years; see \cite{physics1,physics2,physics3}.
+For instance, physicists have made predictions about the behavior of the Abelian sandpile model on the Sierpi\'nski graph more than 20 years; see \cite{physics1,physics2,physics3}.
 However, mathematically the Abelian sandpile model on state spaces of fractal nature is poorly understood.
-The limit shape of the Abelian sandpile model, when adding $n$ particles to the origin of the infinite Sierpi\'nski graph is investigated in \cite{chen-sandpile-limit-shape} and results concerning the group structure of the sandpile group have been considered in \cite{sandpile-group-gasket}.
+The limit shape of the Abelian sandpile model, when adding $n$ particles to the origin of the infinite Sierpi\'nski graph is investigated in \cite{chen-sandpile-limit-shape} and results concerning the group structure of the sandpile group have been considered in \cite{sandpile-group-gasket}, while the scaling limit of the identity element has been investigated in \cite{scaling-limit-gasket}.